kuksteve/Supervised-machine-learning-algorithms-comparison/README.md

 # Supervised-machine-learning-algorithms-comparison
-This repo contains only the Logistic Regression work done in the whole project.
+This repo contains only the Logistic Regression code done in the project.
 Full JupyterNotebook code can be viewed through the full writeup